Lalufu/ruuvi-mqtt/README.md

 The program has the following command line parameters:

+`--config`
+: Specify a configuration file to load.
+See the section `Configuration file` for details on the syntax.
+Command line options given in addition to the config file override settings in the config file.

 `--mqtt-host`
 : The MQTT host name to connect to.
 This is a required parameter.

+  Config file: Section `general`, `mqtt-host`

 `--mqtt-port`
 : The MQTT port number to connect to.
 Defaults to 1883.

+  Config file: Section `general`, `mqtt-port`

 `--buffer-size`
 : The size of the buffer (in number of measurements) that can be locally